 Indonesia's Eurovision connections

-It's the Independence Day of Indonesia and we're marking the day by looking at the connections between the country and the Eurovision Song Contest.
+It's the Independence Day of Indonesia and we're marking the occasion by looking at the connections between the country and the Eurovision Song Contest.

 So let's take a look at the artists who have competed at the Contest: